 Drouin also announced that the government of Québec had just leased, from Montreal Aircraft Industries it seems, the land and buildings used by Reid Aircraft / Curtiss-Reid Aircraft.

 The equally aforementioned Godbout inaugurated the École d’avionnerie de Cartierville in the company of various personalities, including Lavoisier of course, in March 1941.
 Who was this Lavoisier, you ask, my reading friend?
 An admirable question.

 Lavoisier was an aeronautical engineer and French air force, or Armée de l’air, pilot involved in the purchases of American combat aircraft for the French government before the start of the Second World War.
-This captain actually seemed to spend a good deal of his time in the United States in the workshops of Glenn L. Martin Company, an aircraft manufacturing firm mentioned several times in our blog / bulletin / machine since July 2018.
+This captain actually seemed to spend a good deal of his time in the United States in the workshops of the Curtiss Aeroplane division of Curtiss-Wright Corporation, Glenn L. Martin Company, and Douglas Aircraft Company Incorporated, a trio of aircraft manufacturing firms mentioned several / many times in our blog / bulletin / machine since September 2017, July 2018 and July 2018.

 An interesting detail, if only for me, Lavoisier played a significant role in the initial evolution of the Scouts de l’Air, around 1937.
 He was in fact their technical delegate.

 Founded in 1934, the first squadron of this branch of the Scouts de France, the Escadrille Bourjade, was made official in June or July 1936.
 Three other squadrons were operating in France even before the end of the year.